yyang768osu/al-folio/_posts/2022-03-05-neural-network-quantization.md

 * Preprocessing of model
   * Cross-layer-equalization
-  * Absorb batch normalization into weights and biases of the preceding layer
+  * Absorb BatchNorm into weights and biases of the preceding layer
 * Add quantizer
-  * Symmetric weight and asymmetric activation weight is recommended
+  * Symmetric weight quantization and asymmetric activation quantization is recommended
-    * Symmetric is preferred for weight to avoid the second term in Equation \eqref{eq:y_i}.
+    * Symmetric is preferred for weight because it voids the second term in Equation \eqref{eq:y_i}
   * Per-tensor quantization of weight and activation
-    * Per-channel quantization is preferable if supported by hardware
+    * Per-channel quantization of weight is preferable if supported by hardware
 * Range estimate
   * MSE based range estimation is recommended
   * It serves as initial quantization parameters
-* Learn quantization parameters together with weights and activations
+* Learn quantization parameters together with neural network parameters
-  * Gradient of quantization parameters can be derived from Equation \eqref{eq:x_hat_re} and are provided in the three subsequent equations.
+  * Gradient of quantization parameters can be derived from Equation \eqref{eq:x_hat_re} and are provided in Equation \eqref{eq:d_hatx_dx}, \eqref{eq:d_hatx_ds} and \eqref{eq:d_hatx_dz}.

 ---